aftabn/InternetMonitorRaspberryPi/README.md

 # InternetMonitorRaspberryPi
-Quick constantly visible way to check if the internet status
+Quick, constantly visible way to check the internet status